-Mumbai police have asked the Killa court for permission to carry out a polygraph test on Sunil Paraskar in connection with the rape case lodged by the model; his interim relief has been extended till August 5
+Mumbai police have asked Killa court for permission to carry out polygraph test on Sunil Paraskar in connection with rape case lodged by the model; his interim relief has been extended till August 5

 Mumbai Police will carry out a polygraph (lie detector) test on Deputy Inspector General (DIG) Sunil Paraskar, as part of the investigations into the rape case lodged against him by a 27-year-old model.

 DIG Sunil Paraskar has claimed the survivor had asked him to arrest model Poonam Pandey.
 When he refused, he allegedly framed him in the rape case.
 File pics

 His interim protection, stopping the Crime Branch from arresting him in the case, which was originally registered at Malvani police station, has been extended to August 5.

 The case, in which the woman had alleged that Paraskar had molested her in a Navi Mumbai apartment when he was additional commissioner (northern region) and also raped her in a Madh Island bungalow, was handed over to the Women’s Cell of the Mumbai Crime Branch.

 In the anticipatory bail hearing yesterday, Sessions Court judge Vrushali Joshi extended his interim protection after his lawyer, Rizwan Merchant, argued that he had received a copy of the FIR only a day before and needed to study email exchanges with the survivor that his client had given him.

 However, Kalpana Chavan, the public prosecutor who appeared for the police, strongly opposed the extension, saying Paraskar was not cooperating with the officials, and that they had strong grounds to arrest him.

 She also said Paraskar could destroy evidence if he was not in custody.
 Crime Branch teams were on the court premises in case the anticipatory bail application was rejected.